Cattle Guards are the ultimate invisible livestock gate

 This type of installation is considered less permanent and is very popular in low traffic areas and construction sites needing an equipment washout area or a dirt rumble to clean vehicles before they enter a pubic roadway.
 They are also more ‘portable’ and may be move from job site to job site if necessary.

 There is also a cattle guard specifically designed for ATV use in crossing fence-lines.
 We’ve custom built these for golf carts passage as well.
 Simply cut whole in your fence-line and drop this guard into place.
-That’s all that’s needed!!
+One you connect your fencing the vertical supports in the middle, you’re dont.
+That’s all that’s needed!